anitej1/EE2026-AY24-25-Sem-1-Project-SmartPhone-Simulator/README.md

 to create interactive applications which showcase the grasp of content learnt in EE2026.

-Our group decided to settle on an basis abrstraction of a smartphone UI interface which includes a lock screen and a home screen to scroll and choose from among 4 different apps:
+Our group decided to settle on an basic abrstraction of a smartphone UI interface which includes a lock screen and a home screen to scroll and choose from among 4 different apps:

 1: Mic Audio Visualizer (Anitej Datta)